-A student who has lost eligibility for financial aid under these Standards of Academic Progress may feel that there were unforeseeable circumstances that prevented them from meeting these requirements.
+A student who has lost eligibility for financial aid due to Satisfactory Academic Progress may feel that there were unforeseeable circumstances that prevented them from meeting these requirements.
 In such cases, the student will adhere to the following appeals process.
-Students who have attempted 99 or more credit hours cannot appeal.

-- The Standards of Academic Progress Committee will review the Appeal Form, and will determine whether the appeal is granted.
-The student will be advised in writing of the decision
+- The Satisfactory Academic Progress Committee will review the Appeal and will determine whether the appeal is granted.
+The student will be advised in writing of the decision.

 Withdrawals & Refunds